OAS Clawback

 How is the OAS clawback calculated in Snap?

-The OAS threshold amount for the year 2020 is $79,054 as set by the Canadian Government.
+The OAS Minimum Income Recovery threshold for 2025 is $93,454 as set by the Canadian Government.
 A person would need to repay 15% of the difference between their net income before adjustments and this threshold amount.

-You will notice that the OAS Clawback is decreasing in this example each year.
-This is because the pension income remains consistent at $90k per year and the OAS clawback threshold is assumed to increase with inflation each year.
-(You can update the inflation setting in your scenario under Scenario Setup -> General) In this case, inflation is set to 2.1%.
+The OAS clawback threshold is assumed to increase with inflation each year.
+(You can update the inflation setting in your scenario under Scenario Setup -> General).

 How is the OAS benefit displayed in Snap?